ArwaElhadidy/Tic-Tac-Toe/README.md

 ## Technologies Used

+- **HTML**: The markup language used to structure the content of the web page.

+- **CSS**: The styling language used to enhance the visual presentation of the web page.

 - **JavaScript (JS)**: The core logic of the game is implemented using JavaScript, allowing for dynamic and interactive gameplay.

 ## Usage